Pastells/tmux-conda-inherit/README.md

 ## Description

 When you split a tmux pane, your conda environment resets to `base`.
 This plugin fixes that by automatically activating the parent pane's environment in new panes and windows.
-No manual activation needed.
+No manual activation needed!

 **Features:**
 - Automatic environment inheritance from parent panes